Every year, I look forward to our summer road trip to Hope Lake Lodge

 The best nights are barbecue nights.
 The fire, the food, the family.
 You can buy a new inexpensive barbecue from Wal-Mart (toivel it in the lake).
 Just freeze your meat ahead of time for the trip and enjoy a memorable evening of food and family.
 Just make sure your barbecue night isn’t a windy one or the fire won’t light.

 Note: In the wintertime, Hope Lake Lodge is a ski destination.
-I’ve never been there during that time, but I imagine there’s different activities available then.
+I’ve never been there during that time, but I imagine there are different activities available then.